 0370 1500 100

-I am a Partner at Irwin Mitchell and Head of the Family team in our Cambridge office.
+I am a Partner at Irwin Mitchell.
 My passion is to help clients through the complexities of relationship breakdown and reach their desired outcomes in a practical, constructive manner.
 I specialise in dealing with substantial asset cases which often involve complex trusts and family businesses.
 I also advise on pre-marital/pre-partnership agreements and cohabitation agreements.

 In addition, I provide advice and representation for parents involved in disputes about their children.